afinetooth/afinetooth.github.io/_posts/2020-09-25-add-test-coverage-to-your-ci-pipeline-production.markdown

 However, to stick with the v2.1 config at CircleCI, and to leverage the benefits of CircleCI's new Ruby orb, we'll set up the Coveralls orb to work with the Ruby orb.

+<p>&nbsp;</p>

+#### Preparing to use the Coveralls orb

 Now the first consideration, which is a little counter-intuitive, is that the Coveralls orb is written in Javascript, rather than Ruby, with a dependency of Node.
-This is no matter since, if you recall, we configured the Ruby orb to install a Docker image containing both Ruby *and* Node:
+This is no matter though, since, if you recall, we configured the Ruby orb to install a Docker image containing both Ruby *and* Node:

 ```ruby
 jobs: